-The site, in Canonsburg, Pennsylvania, was inspected on November 2, 2021.
-The inspection was conducted by K. Broberg and B. Wulker of the Legacy Management Support (LMS) contractor.
-C. Carpenter (LM site manager); D. Shearer, W. Carson, B. Perego, and C. Rajkovid (Pennsylvania Department of Environmental Protection); and T. Biller (site herbicide contractor Lawn RX) attended the inspection.
-The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or additional inspection and monitoring are needed.
+The site, in Canonsburg, Pennsylvania, was inspected on October 26, 2022.
+The inspection was conducted by K. Broberg and B. Wulker of the Legacy Management Support contractor.
+T. Drake (LM), K. Barnes and A. Taverna (NRC), C. Rajkovich (Pennsylvania Department of Environmental Protection), D. Rhome (mayor of Canonsburg), C. Bier (site mowing contractor), and T. Biller (site herbicide contractor) attended the inspection.
+The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or follow-up inspection and monitoring are needed.